Frequently Asked Questions

-Provided you meet the qualifications, you are guaranteed admission to a highly-respected school of engineering; it can take five rather than six years; and you are eligible for undergraduate financial aid for the whole period.
+Provided that you meet the requirements, you are guaranteed admission to a highly-respected school of engineering; it can take five rather than six years; and you are eligible for undergraduate financial aid for the whole period.

 What are the advantages of getting a science degree and then an engineering masters vs. participating in the engineering combined-degree program?